Publish Date: 19-02-2025

 Moreover, it mainly depends on the scooter’s engine capacity.
 Scooters with larger engines have a higher repair and maintenance cost.
 Expensive scooters also have a higher chance of getting stolen as it’s perceived as a higher value to thieves.

-So, the risk of theft can increase your scooter insurance rate as well, unless you have a well secure parking space with adequate security features installed.
+So, the risk of theft can increase your scooter insurance rate as well, unless you have a well-secured parking space with adequate security features installed.

 Insurance Claims History